 The Hopper App

 My favorite tool for purchasing flights is an app called Hopper.
 This app allows you to input tentative flight dates into their scheduler, giving you a report of prices for each airline for those dates.
-Hopper’s most useful function, however, is that it predicts whether your flight might be cheaper to purchase at a later date and can tell you exactly when to buy them for the best deal.
+Hopperās most useful function, however, is that it predicts whether your flight might be cheaper to purchase at a later date and can tell you exactly when to buy them for the best deal.
+I usually input my trip dates into the app early in the planning process, and it will give me update notifications about once per week.
+I always wait until I can get the best deal, especially if Iām taking a short flight and can wait until the last minute to book it.

 The Hopper app also provides a color-coded calendar to show you the cheapest days of the week on average to fly.
 Tuesdays and Wednesdays tend to have the lowest prices, and many airlines send discounts to their email list specifically for Tuesday and Wednesday flights.
 Hopper provides the price calendar for flights, hotel bookings, and car rentals.
-Note: The app also offers to “freeze” the price that a vendor gives you even if you aren’t ready to book yet, but that comes with extra charges from Hopper.
-I haven’t used that service yet.
+Note: The app also offers to āfreezeā the price that a vendor gives you even if you arenāt ready to book yet, but that comes with extra charges from Hopper.
+I havenāt used that service yet.

 Fun fact: Hopper plants four trees with Eden Reforestation Project for every booking made through the app!